badenh/glow-ubuntu-helpers/README.md

 TODO

+## Ubuntu 19.04 Disco Dingo and LLVM 9

+TODO

+## Ubuntu 20.04 Focal Fossa and LLVM 10

+TODO

+## Ubuntu 20.04 Focal Fossa and LLVM 10

+TODO

 ## General Notes

-It may be desirable to use update-alternatives to manage the version of clang/clang++:
+It may be desirable to use update-alternatives to manage the version of clang/clang++ on your system:

     sudo update-alternatives --install /usr/bin/clang clang \
         /usr/lib/llvm-8/bin/clang 50